 Not every passage in the Bible immediately gives an instruction or guideline for living.
 When Paul writes that Scripture is also “for training in righteousness, so that the man of God may be fully prepared, fully equipped for every good work,” the Bible also has the function of preparation.
 It not only helps to do something, but it also helps to be and become something.
 We become “equipped” for every good work when we engage in God’s Word.

 How does this happen?
 First, our sense of thinking is renewed, whereby we learn to examine what matters (Rom 12:1-2).
-Good works, in fact, are prepared by God Himself so that we may walk in them (Eph 2:10).
-So we can go through life stress-free, praying that God will give us open eyes to the good works He is preparing.
+For good works are prepared by God himself so that we may walk in them (Eph 2:10).
+So we can go through life stress-free and pray that God will give us open eyes for the good works that He is preparing.
 Because then we will do them when they offer themselves to us.
 This is how He works in us.

 You can only answer these questions yourself.
 But there it becomes exciting and lively.